wjakob/nanobind/docs/ownership.rst

 1. **Provide more information**: the problem was that nanobind *incorrectly* transferred ownership of a C++ instance to the Python side.
-To fix this, we can add add a :ref:`return value policy <rvp>` annotation that clarifies what to do with the return value.
+To fix this, we can add a :ref:`return value policy <rvp>` annotation that clarifies what to do with the return value.

 2. **Make ownership transfer explicit**: C++ types passed via :ref:`unique